-An item, piece of equipment, or product system, acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve a participant's functioning or increase their ability to exercise choice & control.
+An item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve a participant's functioning or increase a participant's ability to exercise choice and control.
 Assistive Technology services include direct support in the selection, acquisition, or use of an assistive technology device, limited to:

 - Purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices for the participant; - Selecting, designing, fitting, customizing, adapting, installing, maintaining, repairing, or replacing assistive technology devices.
-Repairs are only covered when it is more cost effective than purchasing a new device & are not covered by a warranty; - Training or technical assistance for the participant, or where appropriate, the participant's family member, guardian, advocate, staff or authorized representative on how to use & or care for the assistive technology; - Extended warranties; and - Ancillary supplies, software, & equipment necessary for the proper functioning of assistive technology devices, such as replacement batteries & materials necessary to adapt low-tech devices.
+Repairs are only covered when it is more cost effective than purchasing a new device and are not covered by a warranty; - Training or technical assistance for the participant, or where appropriate, the participant's family members, guardian, advocate, staff or authorized representative on how to use and/or care for the assistive technology; - · Extended warranties; and - Ancillary supplies, software, and equipment necessary for the proper functioning of assistive technology devices, such as replacement batteries and materials necessary to adapt low-tech devices.

-Electronic devices that are separate from remote supports are included under Assistive Technology to meet a communication or prompting need.
-Examples of electronic devices include: tablets, computers & electronic communication aids.
+Electronic devices that are separate from independent living technology are included under Assistive Technology to meet a communication or prompting need.
+Examples of electronic devices include: tablets, computers and electronic communication aids.
 There must be documentation that the device is a cost effective alternative to a service or piece of equipment.
 When multiple devices are identified as being effective to meet the participant's need, the least expensive option must be chosen.
-Applications for electronic devices that assist participants with a need identified are also covered.
+Applications for electronic devices that assist participants with a need identified are also covered for participants.